znes/renpass/README.md

 The Open Energy Modelling Framework is based on graph structure at the core.
 In addition it provides an optimization model generator to construct individual and suitable models.
-The internal logic, used terminology and software architecture is abstract and rahter designed for model developers and experienced modellers.
+The internal logic, used terminology and software architecture is abstract and rather designed for model developers and experienced modellers.

-Oemof users / developers can model energy systems by leveraging different degrees of freedom:
+Oemof users / developers can model energy systems with different degrees of freedom:

 1. Modelling based using existing classes